Lowest Prices

 How much is a bus ticket from Rome to Barcelona?

-Bus tickets for a trip from Rome to Barcelona cost $96.06 on average.
-While it’s a bit pricey for a bus ticket, it’s still significantly more cost-effective than flying.
+Bus tickets for a trip from Rome to Barcelona cost $116.20 on average.
+Bus tickets on this route can be a bit expensive due to the length of the trip.
+But even with a higher price tag, taking the bus is often more affordable than flying to Barcelona.
 If you book your trip ahead of time using Wanderu, you can easily find bus tickets at or below this price.

 Monthly average prices